-Fees for textbooks are due the first week of attending school.
-Preliminary fee statements are mailed in late summer prior to the opening of school.
-If you are unable to pay your fees within the first week of attending school, you must contact the School Treasurer to set up a payment plan.
-Textbook fees may be paid in full by check, cash, MasterCard, Visa, or on-line.
+Student charges may be paid in full by check, cash, credit card, or on-line.
 All checks should be made payable to the school and returned to the school office.
-Anyone wishing to make payment via a credit card (Visa, MasterCard, Discover, or American Express) may come into the school office or pay on-line at www.certifiedpayments.net.
+Anyone wishing to make a payment via a credit card (Visa, MasterCard, Discover or American Express) can pay on-line at https://payments.efundsforschools.com/v3/districts/56752.